UjasBhatt10/Weather_App/README.md

 ## Overview
 A simple Flutter app that displays current weather and forecasts based on the user’s city they choose.The app fetches weather data from a reliable weather API and presents it in a user-friendly and visually appealing manner.

+## By Using

+- API Data Processing
+- Containers In Flutter
+- Animation In Flutter
+- Loading Page
+- Async & Future
+- Integrating Separate Class
+- TextField Widget
+- Sending Data Between Routes
+- And Much More......

 ## Screenshots

 <img src="https://github.com/UjasBhatt10/Weather_App/assets/114408820/45c2900a-a123-416d-b3b7-bbd538fc1c76" width=250 height=500/>